What is EMDR used for?

 You can pay by cash or cheque at the time of your appointment.

-If you prefer to pay by credit card or paypal account, simply click on the button below to buy gift vouchers to the value of your session.
+If you prefer to pay by credit card or paypal account, simply click on the button below.